Compare Current 30-Year Mortgage Rates in February 2025

 Lenders look at your debt-to-income (DTI) ratio, which compares your gross monthly income to your debts, to determine how much you can afford.
 Lenders usually consider a DTI ratio under 35% to be “good,” but you may qualify for a loan even with a higher DTI.
 Most loan programs allow for a maximum DTI ratio between 41% and 45%.

-• You need to pay off large credit card debt.
+• You need to pay off a large credit card debt.
 Interest charged on credit card debt is usually much more than interest you pay on a 30-year mortgage.
 Paying off revolving debt with a refinance also has an added bonus: Your credit score may go up.

 • Your adjustable-rate mortgage (ARM) rate is about to rise.
 If your ARM rate is about to go up, a refinance to a 30-year fixed-rate loan will give you a stable monthly payment.